kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 There's again a lot of information but let's focus on the events this time.
 Here we can see everything that happened.
 Scheduler put the pod to the node with the name "k3d-k3s-default-agent-0" successfully pulled the image and started the container.
 Everything is working as intended, excellent.
 The application is running.

-Next let's check that the application is actually doing what it should by reading the logs.
+Next, let's check that the application is actually doing what it should by reading the logs.

 ```console
 $ kubectl logs hashgenerator-dep-75bdcc94c-whwsm